 Wi-Fi in Croatia

-More and more accommodation places (particularly private accommodation) are recognising the demand for wi-fi and many offer the service (either free or paid) to their guests.
+More and more accommodation places (particularly private accommodation) are recognising the demand for wi-fi and many offer the service to their guests.
 You will also find wi-fi in other typical places – bars, cafes and so on, although many times these are secure networks for which you’ll have to ask the password.
 Don’t hesitate to do so…although you may have to ask the waiter (or similar) to write it down for you if it’s something a little on the tricky side (i.e. in Croatian)!

 These days, many people travel with smartphones, tablets and the like so it’s actually very easy to search for open wi-fi networks and connect to them when and where you can.
 If you travel extensively, you may also like to contact your home mobile/data network provider to see what their data costs are for Croatia.

-Using your smartphone in Croatia
+Internet in Croatia – Using your smartphone

 For non-EU citizens, if you’re planning on using your mobile device (smartphone or tablet) extensively for data purposes, you could also purchase a Croatian data SIM card to keep costs down.
 One such company that does this is BonBon – check out their PrePaid Sim Card page for more details and for where to buy.